Breaking open AI’s black box

 I believe that we should make algorithms accessible and transparent so that the end user can make changes and personalize them.
 But – more importantly – has more autonomy and independence from them.

 We have to create transparency

-The above makes AI sound quite scary and more than a little high tech.
-But we mustn’t forget that AI is basically “just” automated decision making, as Francesca Bria framed it nicely in the panel on future of smart cities.
-It demystified the term as only a lot of opportunities, it makes clears what it does, and what it can mean as it is taken over decision making.
+The above makes AI sound quite scary and more than a little high-tech.
+But we mustn’t forget that AI is basically “just” automated decision-making, as Francesca Bria framed it nicely in the panel on the future of smart cities.
+It demystified the term as only a lot of opportunities, it makes clear what it does, and what it can mean as it is taken over decision making.

 “AI is basically “just” automated decision making” – Francesca Bria, Chief Technology and Digital Innovation Officer, Barcelona

 Yes, AI probably will get bigger and bigger in the coming decade and yes, its implications on our day-to-day lives will grow.
 But it also has benefits for the end user, creating more personalized experiences.
 However, this type of automation also has its disadvantages, as we can see from @GirlFromBlupo’s tweet about Amazon’s algorithm:

 It illustrates that we need to deal with how machines interpret our intentions.
 The problem is that a machine decides what we like based on our behavior.
 But that we can’t tell the machine how to value our decisions, especially as computing is becoming part of our everyday lives.